ethereum/ethereum-org-website/src/content/staking/solo/index.md

 Solo validators are expected to **test their setup** and operational skills on the prater testnet before risking funds.

+If you're comfortable with it, you can set up everything needed from the command line using the Staking Launchpad alone.

-You may want to also check out some of the tools and guides below that can help you alongside the Staking Launchpad to get your clients set up with ease.
+To make things easier, check out some of the tools and guides below that can help you alongside the Staking Launchpad to get your clients set up with ease.

 It is important to choose a [minority client](/client-diversity) as it improves the security of the network, and limits your risk.

 If you need help along the way, check out some of the solo staking tools or guides below.